 There’s no question too small – or silly

 We know that many of you will be new to all this, so we’ve tried our best to answer any questions you may have and will be updating this info on a regular basis.
-If we’ve missed anything, please do drop us a line: email@example.com.
+The below info is to help prepare you for our next event, Superhero Tri on 17 August.
+If we’ve missed anything, please do drop us a line: firstname.lastname@example.org.

 The questions you may be too afraid to ask!